hdShang/arxiv-daily/docs/cs-CL/2025-06-22/papers/250618201v1-deciphering-emotions-in-children-storybooks-a-comparative-analysis-o.md

 ---
 layout: default
-title: Deciphering Emotions in Children Storybooks: A Comparative Analysis of Multimodal LLMs in Educational Applications
+title: "Deciphering Emotions in Children Storybooks: A Comparative Analysis of Multimodal LLMs in Educational Applications"
 ---

 # Deciphering Emotions in Children Storybooks: A Comparative Analysis of Multimodal LLMs in Educational Applications